WatermarkAgency/wmk-link/README.md

 ### GTM Data Layer

 Pass an object (_ToGtmDatalayer_: {event: string, params: {[key: string]: string}[]}) to the **toDataLayer** prop to trigger an event and meta data in Google Tag Manager

+## WmkButton

+Acts just like a normal button element but with the ability to push data to Google Tag Manager data layer.